 - Confirm your selection by pressing Delete/Del.

 - Delete Files or Folders That Were Inadvertently Transferred or Downloaded.

 This problem can also be brought on by attempting to open corrupted folders that have been transferred or downloaded.
 Your files remain damaged and incomplete after a power outage or an abrupt end to the transfer or download.
 Particularly with torrent downloads, the app only downloads portions of the files or folders at once.

 To resolve such problems, you must remove the corrupt files and folders and download or transfer them again.
 Make sure to remove the torrent and associated data if you're using one.
 By selecting the appropriate option from the context menu when you right-click the download, you can do this.

 You can use a simple debugging technique to identify the error if you run into this problem with a lengthy script or piece of code.

 Debuggers ought to make it simple to see which line contains the error.
 To find the error's location, you can enter a print, output, or echo command after each statement if you are not using an IDE or a standalone debugger.

 While doing so undoubtedly helps identify the cause, it may not directly resolve the problem.
 Then, you can use the prior solutions to troubleshoot it:

 - Run a malware check.

-- On the internet, there are numerous malware scripts that can delete your files and folders.
+- On the internet, numerous malware scripts can delete your files and folders.
 They might delete the folder you could always access, which would cause this error.

 - In this case, you should run a complete system scan.
 Use Windows Defender or the Virus and Threat Protection Feature to accomplish this.